PurpleKingdomGames/indigo/indigo/docs/presentation/text-and-fonts.md

----
-id: text-and-fonts
-title: Text & Fonts
+# Text & Fonts
----

 There are two way to add text in Indigo, each with their own set of trade offs.

 1. `TextBox` - is text as you'd expect it, easy to use and with full font support, but is generally lower quality.
-1. `Text` - is a graphical primitive that gives high rendering fidelity but requires a lot of set up.
+2. `Text` - is a graphical primitive that gives high rendering fidelity but requires a lot of set up.

 If you're new to Indigo and just want to get some text on the screen quickly, you are strongly advised to use a `TextBox`.